Assistant Professor of Modern/Contemporary Dance

 From 2011-2012, Deborah served as dance coordinator at Charter Oak Cultural Center, working closely with area dance-makers to re-envision the Greater Hartford dance community through the Homegrown Dance initiative.
 As an educator, Deborah has taught dance and related courses in a several institutions, including California Institute of the Arts; CREC Center for Creative Youth; Trinity College; CulturArte, a youth arts summer residency program in Cape Verde, Africa; and was for ten years a faculty member of the dance department at CREC Greater Hartford Academy of the Arts.
 In the fall of 2013 Deborah served as a visiting assistant professor of dance at Wesleyan University.
 Deborah is thrilled to have joined the Five College Dance Department this past fall as assistant professor of modern/contemporary dance at Hampshire College.

 This beginning-level course invites students to develop movement, making, and performance practices as vehicles for thinking about and supporting new beginnings.
-The course will function as equal parts dance class, rehearsal, and research seminar where we will examine assumptions about whose bodies are afforded the opportunity to be expressive, and learn to trust what our bodies already know.
-We will also work to expand our capacities for embodied play, experimentation, meaning-making, physical and intellectual rigor, and use of the written word to contextualize and process embodied experience.
-Our work will be bolstered by study of theoretical underpinnings of contemporary dance practices, with particular focus on Urban Bush Women, a renowned American dance company whose work will be a regular presence in the Five Colleges throughout the academic year.
-We will share our work informally sharing at the conclusion of the semester, with possible performances early in February 2021.
-No previous dance experience is necessary. (keywords: dance, performance, art making, critical dance studies, time and narrative)
+The course will function as dance class, rehearsal, and research seminar where we will examine assumptions about whose bodies are afforded the opportunity to be expressive, and learn to trust what our bodies already know.
+We will also work to expand our capacities for embodied play, experimentation, meaning-making, physical and intellectual rigor, and employ a range of creative modalities (including use of the written word, video and digital media) to contextualize and process embodied experience.
+Our work will be bolstered by study of theoretical underpinnings of contemporary dance, artmaking and performance practices.
+We will share our work informally sharing at the conclusion of the semester, with possible performances (live or virtual) early in February 2021.
+No previous dance experience is necessary.

 How does one sustain a life in the arts?
 While this question looms large for lovers of the arts, a host of other questions lurk just beneath the surface: How is success defined and redefined?
 Where are the points of entry and who are the gatekeepers?
 How do performance, making, educational, community-engaged, curatorial, and scholarly practices relate to one another and to the organizational structures that support them?
 What is the role of place?
 Drawing inspiration from the interconnectedness inherent in ecological frameworks, this course will function as a think tank of sorts, inviting dialogue around the evolution of existing arts infrastructures and our place in their futures.
 Through critical discourse, research, and entrepreneurial strategies, and with special emphasis on performing arts, we will imagine holistic and innovative approaches to sustained arts engagement that are responsive to social, cultural and economic realities.
 This course is geared for upper Division II & III aspiring practitioners, administrators, entrepreneurs, curators, scholars, cultural critics, and advocates of the arts.